carlotarzua/interior-point-sparse-recovery/README.md

 The goal is to recover the original **5-sparse vector** from these measurements.

-This is formulated as the constrained optimization problem
+The recovery problem is formulated as

 $$
 \min_x \|x\|_1